-Tools will be stored carefully in a tools bag.
+Tools will be stored carefully in a locked shed on site.
 The Forest School leader will ensure that when not needed or Forest School sessions are not taking place they are kept in a locked area e.g., a shed and out of reach of children when Forest School sessions are not being run.
 Where a tool has a safety feature e.g., a safety catch these will be put on.